/*

 /// This operation is asynchronous.
 It returns immediately.
 When you invoke it, Kinesis

-/// Data Firehose first sets the encryption status of the stream to DISABLING
+/// Data Firehose first sets the encryption status of the stream to DISABLING,

-.
+/// and then to DISABLED.
 You can continue to read and write data to your

-.
+/// stream while its status is DISABLING.
 It can take up to 5 seconds after

-/// the encryption status changes to DISABLED
+/// the encryption status changes to DISABLED before all records written

 /// to the delivery stream are no longer subject to encryption.
 To find out whether a